 Keep a close eye on your puppy when they are indoors.
 Use a crate or playpen when you cannot supervise them directly.
 Puppies are less likely to eliminate in their sleeping area.

 Accidents happen, especially during the early stages of training.
-When your Beaglier does have an accident indoors, clean it up immediately with an enzymatic cleaner to remove any lingering odors that might attract them to the same spot.
+When your Beaglier does have an accident indoors, clean it up immediately with an enzymatic cleaner to remove any lingering odours that might attract them to the same spot.

 Toilet training takes time.
 Your Beaglier may have setbacks or accidents, but scolding them is counterproductive.
 Instead, remain patient and consistent with your training approach.